mpras97/crypto-notes/articles/polkadot vs cosmos vs eth 2.0.md

 6. Internet of blockchains: Wants to create a place where blockchains can interact with eaach other, and no need for them to work in silos.
 7. Overcome "One coin to rule all" mentality: One coin to rule all means that a blockchain tries to accumulate all dApps in its main chain, forcing them to buy their coin.

 Tendermint: It is an implementation of BFT.
-It alone is not permissionless and needs to be made permissionless by introduction of
+It alone is not permissionless and needs to be made permissionless by introduction of slashing, delegation and finality.
+This is something, that they have achieved over time.
+When a given crypto talks about a lower transaction price, this is basically because the traffic in the network is really less, and this increases as one moves ahead.
+Thus, most of the transactions being talked about are in simulation networks.
+The point to note is that though eth had a transaction fee around 0.02$/tx when its size was same as ATOM, is almost similar to ATOM, but the thing is that atom supports much cheaper transactions because it is made for larger transactions/sec, unlike eth which is meant for only 15tx/sec.
+The reason for even having a transaction cost is to ensure that anyone malicious doesn't cloud the network with fraudulent transactions.

+CAP theorm: Higher consistency -> every node in the network always considers a single state.
+Higher Availability -> the number of transactions supported is really really fast.
+Higher partition tolerance -> It doesn't matter if the nodes go offline.

+Consistency plays a very important role, at least in the context of inter blockchain communication.
+IBC protocol - standardizes communication
+No pre-defined network topology
+2-way pegs via validators
+Peg-zones for non-IBC chains
+Hubs and zones
+Shared Security (later)

+IBC ensures that global state and finality is ensured.The entire IBC is possible via bridges(**PegZones**) Peg-Zone is a blockchain that implements IBC and its validators manage wallets on the Bitcoin blockchain.